Photo: Xerces Society / Sara Morris

 AASHE STARS Grounds Certification Exemplary Practice Credit

-The Bee Campus USA certification earns two Grounds Certification exemplary practice credit points in the Association for the Advancement of Sustainability in Higher Education (AASHE)’s Sustainability Tracking, Assessment & Rating System™ (STARS) system.
+The Bee Campus USA affiliation earns two Grounds Certification exemplary practice credit points in the Association for the Advancement of Sustainability in Higher Education (AASHE)’s Sustainability Tracking, Assessment & Rating System™ (STARS) system.
 The STARS system is a transparent, self-reporting framework for colleges and universities to measure their sustainability performance.